Drop-In Meeting - March 3, 2015

-The Southwest Suburban Area Plan [pdf/14.9mb/92p] was adopted by the Winston-Salem City Council and the City-County Planning Board in 2008.
+The current Southwest Suburban Area Plan [pdf/14.9mb/92p], was adopted by the Winston-Salem City Council and the City-County Planning Board in 2008.
 The Forsyth County Board of Commissioners adopted the plan in January 2009.
-The plan was developed by the Southwest Suburban Area Citizens' Advisory Committee and the staff of the City-County Planning Department.
-It includes recommendations for land use, transportation, community facilities, design and appearance, historic preservation, and economic development.

 The Southwest Suburban Planning Area [pdf/890kb/1p] encompasses 13,292 acres of land and is bounded on the north by Business 40 and Silas Creek Parkway, on the east by Ebert Road, on the south by the county boundary, and on the west by Muddy Creek.
 Approximately 60 percent of the area is in Winston-Salem; the remainder is in unincorporated Forsyth County.